hexascribe/vertexai-kt/samples/ios/README.md

 ### Steps

-1. Go to the `local.properties` file located in the root folder of this sample project;
+1. Go to the `EnvConfig.xcconfig` file located in the root folder of this sample project;

 2. Set your Access Token in the `ACCESS_TOKEN` variable.
 For more details, please refer to the [Google Cloud Platform Authentication](https://cloud.google.com/docs/authentication) documentation;